Blood tests can tell you a lot

 - Vitamin D

-The results of my blood tests came back this week and I was delighted with them!
+When the results of my blood tests came back this week I was delighted with them!

 Normal Cholesterol, HbA1c and CRP results was a great result, plus and I’ve increased my Omega-3 and decreased my Omega-6!